 Other patients, including those at increased risk for having a problematic pregnancy due to age, family history or abnormalities suspected elsewhere, are referred to our center and most often return to their own obstetrician for continuing care.

-Our services are available at Mass General's main campus, Mass General West in Waltham and the Mass General/North Shore Center for Outpatient Care in Danvers.
+Our services are available at Mass General's main campus, Mass General Waltham and the Mass General/North Shore Center for Outpatient Care in Danvers.

 We understand the fear and uncertainty that comes from a surprising diagnosis.
 In the rare instances our clinicians identify an abnormality during prenatal diagnosis testing, patients have access to Mass General’s world-class pediatric cardiologists, genetic counselors and state-of-the-art tests—including MRI, echocardiogram, chorionic villus sampling (CVS) and amniocentesis—all under one roof.

 Our patients also have access to Mass General social workers and support groups to help them cope with difficult news and make complicated decisions.

 Our center considers ultrasound, the least invasive and often most important test, to be the backbone of prenatal diagnosis.
 In addition to state-of-the-art ultrasound services, we offer a complete range of sophisticated prenatal screening and diagnostic services for all pregnant women, not just those with special circumstances.

 The cornerstone of sonographic fetal evaluation is the second trimester structural survey, typically performed at about 18 weeks.
 This “head-to-toe” anatomic evaluation can diagnose—or, more likely, exclude—the presence of structural defects such as:

 We also provide screening for high-risk pregnancies and women who are over age 35 and/or want a second opinion following another test result.
 In addition to structural surveys, we offer: